The B.S. Program in Surveying Engineering is designed to meet the needs of all students

 Engineering programs must demonstrate that their students attain:

-e. an ability to identify, formulate, and solve engineering problems
+- An ability to identify, formulate, and solve complex engineering problems by applying

-Bachelor of Surveying Engineering is Accredited by the Engineering
+The Bachelor of Science in Surveying Engineering is accredited by the Engineering